Table of Contents

 In both cases, partnering with a third-party logistics company such as ShipBob can help.
 A 3PL’s experienced workforce can take care of the entire fulfilment process for you so you don’t have to struggle to manage it all on your own or hire seasonal employees.
 Moreover, their existing relationships with leading courier services will ensure that your delivery needs are met, even during peak shipping season.

-How to get on top of seasonal demand
+How to forecast seasonal demand and get ahead

 Accurate forecasting is the key to getting on top of seasonal demand.
 As mentioned earlier, seasonal demand spikes are somewhat predictable, which makes forecasting a little easier and a little more accurate.
 Moreover, brands also need to know what to do with the forecasting data that they have so they can plan appropriately.

-First, take a look at your historical sales data to see how demand changes for different products throughout the year.
-This will help you figure out which of your products are seasonal.
+Next, take a look at your historical sales data to identify demand patterns and see how demand changes for different products throughout the year.
+This will help you figure out which specific products are seasonal.
 It will also allow you to identify the periods during which the demand for each product spikes (or drops).

-Maybe you see a demand spike for sunglasses when summer approaches, or perhaps you quickly run out of stock for athletic wear as the new year begins because people are following up on their new fitness goals.
+For example, an eyewear brand may see an increased demand for sunglasses when summer approaches.
+Or an athletic clothing brand may quickly run out of stock when the new year begins because people are ramping up on their new fitness goals.

 Stay one step ahead of seasonal demand with ShipBob